The MailUp transactional API for SMS does not use OAuth 2.0. Please refer to the "Getting started" section below for details.

 - basic authentication is no longer required in those API calls

 The example below sends an SMS to the number +393350000001

 MailUp account ID (e.g. if the main user is "m59484", then the account ID is 59848).

-Used to aggregate statistics on MailUp under a container text message whose name correspond to the specified text string.
-If the specified value does not exist, a new item is created.
-Otherwise the existing one is reused.
+Used to aggregate statistics.
+If the value specified does not exist, a new record is created in the “SMS” table, otherwise the existing one is reused.

-The text of the message to be sent.
+The text of the message.
 No parsing nor length check is required.

-SIZE LIMIT: messages longer than 670 characters are truncated by the sending engine.
+SIZE LIMIT: messages longer than 459 characters are truncated by sending engine.